SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 This analogy from [freeCodeCamp](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/) may further your understanding:

-> A library is like going to IKEA.
+>A library is like going to IKEA.
 You already have a home, but you need a bit of help with furniture.
 You don't feel like making your table from scratch.
 IKEA allows you to pick and choose different things to go in your home.
 You are in control.
 >
 > A framework, on the other hand, is like building a model home.
 You have a set of blueprints and a few limited choices when it comes to architecture and design.
 Ultimately, the contractor and blueprint are in control.
 And they will let you know when and where you can provide your input.

-tktk Hunter, it'd be good if we had an asset here since we're lifting this from freeCodeCamp so that we have a GA contribution to this.

 ## The differences between different types of frameworks

-Frameworks tend to come in one of two distinct varieties: opinionated and unopinionated.
+There are many different types of frameworks, but they can be broadly categorized into two groups: opinionated and unopinionated.

 ### Opinionated

-Opinionated frameworks encourage or even enforce a particular way of doing things.
+Opinionated frameworks encourage or even enforce a particular way of doing things perscribed by the framework.
 Put another way, they prefer ***conventions*** over ***configuration***.
 This has a few pros and cons.

 #### Pros